 To our delight, we found some surprising species featured within this volume.
 Species that make you think, "Maybe we aren't too far off from the dinosaurs."
 Some even include creatures that might be responsible for many of the "sea monster" claims sailors have made over the years.
 Plus, as is always a bonus for us, the descriptions were accompanied by lovely illustrations (by W.P.C.
 Tenison) of the mighty fish that call our oceans home today.
 We thought this title offered a great opportunity to showcase some of these aquatic marvels.
 So, without further ado...

 1) Giant Oar-Fish, also known as the King of Herrings.
-This critter is the world's longest bony fish, reaching up to 17 meters and weighing upwards of 300 kg!
+This critter is the world's longest bony fish, reaching up to at least 11 meters (unconfirmed reports of 17 meters exist!) and weighing upwards of 300 kg!
 Living 300-1000 meters below the ocean's surface, it is a rarely-seen deep sea wonder.
 Nevertheless, many scientists believe that this colossal beast may be responsible for many of the strange sea monster sightings reported throughout the years.